dhruvgarg11/Collections-Analytics/README.md

 The Golden Dataset remains the source of truth for analytical reporting, while the Metrics layer provides standardized business KPIs.

+## SQL Repository

+Production-quality SQL queries covering data cleaning, transformations, metric calculations, and analytical queries.

+The SQL repository is organized into four files:

+- `sql/01_data_cleaning.sql` - Data cleaning and validation queries
+- `sql/02_transformations.sql` - Analytical data transformations
+- `sql/03_metric_calculations.sql` - Standard business metric calculations
+- `sql/04_analytical_queries.sql` - Recovery, risk, campaign, channel, agent, vendor, and payment analysis

+The SQL queries are designed to be reproducible and aligned with the Golden Dataset and the business questions investigated in this assignment.

 ## Notebooks

 - `01_data_exploration.ipynb` - Part 1: Data exploration and Golden Dataset preparation